gctools-outilsgc/aurora-website/src/docs/en/content/formatting.md

 Bold can be used to show emphasis.
 In this system, bold is favoured for certain header types (see headers).
 Avoid italics as they can be difficult to read.

 ## Quotation Marks
-Use quotation marks around direct quotes.
-Quotation marks can also be used to show that a word is being used ironically, however this should only happen within body text, not functional text or labels.
+Always use quotation marks around direct quotes.
+Using the `<q>` tag, you can add  curly quotation marks to the text.
+Curly quotation marks are better for legibility of a page.